 Protecting the interests of patients and their families

-National Heart Centre Singapore (NHCS) is committed towards delivering medical excellence and genuine care to our patients.
-We aim to serve you and your family by providing quality healthcare built on values of compassion, respect, and integrity.
-As your healthcare provider, our medical professionals endeavour to treat your medical condition and safeguard your well-being regardless of your age, race, language, religion or social status.
+The National Heart Centre Singapore (NHCS) is committed towards delivering medical excellence and genuine care to our patients.
+We aim to serve you and your family by providing quality healthcare built on values of compassion, respect and integrity.
+Our medical professionals endeavour to treat your medical condition and safeguard your well-being regardless of your age, race, language, religion or social status.

 Care and Respect

-- We respect your personal values, religious and ethnic beliefs and need for privacy.
-You may express your religious and/or ethnic practices so long as they do not cause disharmony or conflict.
-If you require support in this area, please inform your nurse in the ward who can arrange for a religious counsellor to visit you.
+- We respect your personal values, religious, spiritual and cultural beliefs, and need for privacy.
+You may express your religious and/or cultural practices so long as they do not cause disharmony or conflict.
+If you require support in this area, please inform your nurse who can arrange for a religious counsellor to visit you.

 - We understand that making decisions about medical treatment for a serious illness can be difficult for you and your family.
 If required, you can request to involve the Bioethics Committee to look into the issues on the medical management together with you and your family.
 We will respect and comply with your decisions made in accordance with your Advance Medical Directive1 if you have already made one.

-- If you wish to obtain a second opinion from other healthcare professionals within NHCS or other healthcare organisations on your diagnosis and treatment plans, please talk to any members of your care team.
+- We appreciate that you may want to obtain a second opinion from other healthcare professionals within NHCS or another healthcare organisation on your diagnosis and treatment plans.
+Should you decide to obtain a second opinion, please talk to any member of your care team.

 Explanation and Information About Your Treatment